 For many of our larger collections, a description and inventory is available at the Library.
 PDFs for many of the larger collections exist.
 Finding aids on many topics have been developed.
 Please contact the Manuscripts Curator for availability.

-To search our collections in Archon, please click here.
+To search for collections in our online catalog, please click here.To search our collections in Archon, please click here.
 Our collection is still being uploaded into Archon, please search the Catalog and Archon to make sure you are searching our whole collection.

 Collections must be used in the Manuscript Reading Room.
 Appointments are recommended.
 Personal computers are welcome; cameras, scanners, and other personal copying devices are not permitted.
 To make an appointment, contact the Manuscripts Reading Room desk at (217) 558-8855, or email firstname.lastname@example.org.